 Section 2 of the Executive Order directs that agencies "review" whether "active security clearances" held by Plaintiff's employees "are consistent with the national interest."
-EO 14246 § 2.
+EO 14263 § 2.
 Plaintiff does not and cannot argue that it should have security clearance privileges if contrary to the national interest.
 As detailed herein, courts have long held that on such matters the President is entitled to great deference.

-Section 3 of the Executive Order seeks to cancel any contracts for which Jenner & Block is hired to perform services.
+Section 3 of the Executive Order seeks to cancel any contracts for which Susman Godfrey is hired to perform services.
 The Executive Order specifies that, among other goals, Section 3 seeks to ensure that there is no transfer of taxpayer dollars to entities that engage in racial discrimination.
-Executive use of the procurement power to advance social policy has long been held to be on the firmest possible grounds of authority: The express or implied authorization of Congress.
+Executive use of the procurement power to advance social policy has long been held to be on the firmest possible grounds of authority.

-Section 4, for its part, does nothing at all.
-That Plaintiff castigates it as a "thinly veiled directive for the Chair of the Equal Employment Opportunity Commission" serves only to demonstrate that Plaintiff is challenging the wrong order.
-In all events, Plaintiff accuses the Order only of directing the EEOC to investigate whether Jenner & Block and similar employers complying with civil rights law-in other words, to do what it was already the EEOC's job to do.
+Section 4 simply makes reference to Executive Order 14230, issued on March 6, 2025 (Addressing Risks from Perkins Coie LLP), in which the Executive directed the Attorney General and the Chair of the Equal Employment Opportunity Commission ("EEOC") to review whether large law firms are violating the civil rights laws-in other words, to do what it was already the EEOC's job to do.
 Again, this is firmly within the prerogative of the Executive.

-In Section 5 the Executive Order directs agencies to issue guidance as to what access Plaintiff's employees should have to government buildings and government officials, consistent with national security and applicable law, as well as examine the propriety of hiring employees from Plaintiff's firm.
-While Plaintiff's claims are unripe as no guidance has been issued, the parameters of access to staff, offices, and employment are well within the rights of the Executive.
-And try as Plaintiff might to describe potential impacts on the right to counsel, all of this is pure conjecture and speculation.
+In Section 5, the Executive Order directs agencies to issue guidance as to what access Plaintiff's employees should have to government buildings and government officials, consistent with national security and applicable law, as well as examine the propriety of hiring employees from Plaintiff's firm.
+Plaintiff's claims are unripe as to this section, as no agency has issued the guidance the order calls for.
+The parameters of access to executive branch staff, offices, and employment are well within the rights of the Executive.
+Try as Plaintiff might to describe potential impacts on the right to counsel, these assertions are pure conjecture and speculation.
 The guidance-which must be consistent with the law-has yet to be issued and therefore there is no actual controversy before this Court.